brendacq/javascript-p5/README.md

 # javascript-p5
-Learning how to code with javaScript library p5 from Daniel Shiffman's YouTube channel The Coding Train.
+Learning how to code with javaScript library p5 from Daniel Shiffman's YouTube channel, The Coding Train.

 The course is divided into seven sections, which are:
 * Introduction